StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 The Primary Key table can support real-time data updates while ensuring efficient query performance.
 It is suitable for the following scenarios:

 - **Stream data in real time from transaction processing systems into StarRocks.** In normal cases, transaction processing systems involve a large number of update and delete operations in addition to insert operations.
-If you need to synchronize data from a transaction processing system to StarRocks, we recommend that you create a table that uses the Primary Key table.
+If you need to synchronize data from a transaction processing system to StarRocks, we recommend that you create a Primary Key table.
 Then, you can use tools, such as CDC Connectors for Apache Flink®, to synchronize the binary logs of the transaction processing system to StarRocks.
 StarRocks uses the binary logs to add, delete, and update the data in the table in real time.
-This simplifies data synchronization and delivers 3 to 10 times higher query performance than when a Merge on Read table of the Unique Key table is used.
-For example, you can use flink-connector-starrocks to load data.
+This simplifies data synchronization and delivers 3 to 10 times higher query performance than when a Unique Key table that adopts the Merge-On-Read strategy is used.
 For more information, see [Realtime synchronization from MySQL](../../loading/Flink_cdc_load.md).
 - **Join multiple streams by performing [partial updates on individual columns](../../loading/Load_to_Primary_Key_tables.md#partial-updates)**.
 In business scenarios such as user profiling, flat tables are preferably used to improve multi-dimensional analysis performance and simplify the analytics model that is used by data analysts.
 Upstream data in these scenarios may come from various apps, such as shopping apps, delivery apps, and banking apps, or from systems, such as machine learning systems that perform computations to obtain the distinct tags and properties of users.
 The Primary Key table is well suited in these scenarios, because it supports updates to individual columns.
 Each app or system can update only the columns that hold the data within its own service scope while benefiting from real-time data additions, deletions, and updates at high query performance.

 ## How it works